wiredviews/xperience-page-link-tag-helpers/README.md

        // Use default implementations
        services.AddXperienceCommunityPageLinks();

-       // or use a custom implementation
+       // or use a custom implementation of ILinkablePageLinkRetriever services.AddXperienceCommunityPageLinks<MyCustomLinkablePageLinkRetriever>();
-       services.AddXperienceCommunityPageLinks<MyCustomLinkablePageLinkRetriever>();
    }
    ```

-1. (optional) Add your `LinkablePage` class's namespace to your `_ViewImports.cshtml` file.

 1. Use the `xp-page-link` tag helper on an `<a>` element in a Razor View: